snezhanna-com/test_wordpress/README.md

 # Instructions

-Use WordPress Nonce an object oriented way
+Use WordPress Nonce in an object oriented way

 **Installation**: